-Ok, why are split peas healthy?
+Ok, why are green peas healthy?
 These little peas offer levels of protein, zinc, iron, and phosphorus.
-A nutrition rich in legumes like e.g. split peas may help lower hypertension, cholesterol, and may also provide significant anti-inflammatory effects.
+Nutrition rich in legumes may help lower hypertension, cholesterol, and may also provide significant anti-inflammatory effects.

 But these are not just plain white bowls.
 Just look again, they come all with cute faces at the front that are grinning, kissing or smiling.

-I was admiring the “Fiftyeight” porcelain collection for many years.
+I was admiring the “Fifty-eight” porcelain collection for many years.
 The German company is offering many different porcelain items (like cups, mugs, eggcups or vases) in high quality with these cute faces.
 So far I was just too much of a minimalist to buy it for us.
-But hey, when we get them as gift, then of course we won’t say no;)
+But hey, when we get them a gift, then, of course, we won’t say no;)

 Calories in split pea soup

-For me calories don’t play a role with my clean eating nutrition.
-More important to me is that my food is mostly whole-food-plant-based, filling, nutrient rich and of course clean.
-When all these attributes come together I know that I’ve done the best I can for a healthy nutrition and I can’t go overboard calorie-wise.
+For me, calories don’t play a role with my clean eating nutrition.
+More important to me is that my food is mostly whole-food-plant-based, filling, nutrient-rich and of course clean.
+When all these attributes come together I know that I’ve done the best I can for healthful nutrition and I can’t go overboard calorie-wise.

-And yet for some people calories in this clean eating split pea soup might be interesting to know.
+And yet for some people calories in this clean eating soup might be interesting to know.
 So here they are.
-As reference I used a half and half cream version.
+As a reference, I used a half and half cream version which makes this soup altogether a low-fat soup and great for weight loss.
 If you use full fat cream the calories will go up accordingly.